soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

   snapshot includes, what their versions are, and which GHC version is used with this snapshot
 - `packages`: Describes the location of packages we plan to build.
-In our case we have only one and it can be found in the current directory
+In our case we have only one, and it can be found in the current directory

 We'll add `stack.yaml` to our project directory: